 - The maximum fine under Virginia law is $2,500.
 Depending on the case, an average reckless driving fine is about $300 to $1,000.

 - If the driver is convicted of reckless driving, he/she may face having his/her driver’s license suspended for ten days to six months.
 To get his/her license back, he/she has to abide by any conditions set by the judge, which could include completion of a driver improvement clinic.
 The driver also has to pay a reinstatement fee to the DMV (Department of Motor Vehicles).

 - Virginia has a complex point system for drivers.
 Everyone starts out at zero points and can gain positive points by having good driving behavior.
 If the court convicts the driver and he/she has a Virginia license, DMV will assess six demerit points.
 The conviction will remain on the driver’s driving record for 11 years.
 If he/she collects too many demerit points too quickly, DMV may send him/her to a driver improvement clinic or suspend his/her license altogether.
 If the driver has a license from another state, his/her home state controls the points they would get.

 In addition to criminal penalties, there are a number of other ways that a reckless driving conviction can affect the driver’s life such as:

 - Insurance companies have their own individual criteria for setting the rates on the driver’s car insurance policy, but it’s likely that a conviction for reckless driving will cause the driver’s insurance company to raise their rates.
 Some companies may even choose to cancel the driver’s policy.

-- A conviction for reckless driving will result in having either a misdemeanor or felony criminal record which would last 11 year.
-Hence, reckless driving in Virginia is highly strict in terms of law.
+- A conviction for reckless driving will result in having either a misdemeanor or felony criminal record which would last 11 years.
+Hence, reckless driving in Virginia is highly strict in terms of the law.